JayGwod/pandoc-examples/readme.md

 # Pandoc practice

+## Installing pandoc on Ubuntu

+### For PDF output, you’ll need LaTeX

+`sudo apt-get install texlive-full`

+This package is very huge, enough time and space(several gigabytes) needed to install it.
+If any broken happens, you may need to purge the unmet dependencies:

+`sudo dpkg --force-all --purge [unmet dependencies]`

-## Remove TeX Live for fresh install on Ubuntu
+And then remove TeX Live for fresh install on Ubuntu:

 ```bash
 sudo apt-get purge texlive-*